Portion vs. Serving Size

 This is what they mean, according to the U.S. Department of Health and Human Services.

 PORTION - How much food you choose to eat, whether in a restaurant, from a package, or in your own kitchen.

 SERVING - A standard amount set by the U.S. Government, or sometimes by others for recipes, cookbooks, or diet plans.
 Serving sizes are then broken down into two common standards.

-The United States Department of Agriculture (USDA) Food Guide Pyramid shows the recommended numbers of servings to eat from each of five food groups every day to meet your nutrition needs, and it defines serving sizes.
+The United States Department of Agriculture (USDA) Food Guide Pyramid shows the recommended number of servings to eat from each of five food groups every day to meet your nutrition needs.
+The pyramid also defines serving sizes.

 The Food and Drug Administration (FDA) Nutrition Facts label is printed on most packaged foods.
 It tells you how many calories, fat, carbohydrates, sodium, and other nutrients are in one serving of the food.
 The serving size is based on the amount of food people say they usually eat in one sitting.
 This size is often different than the serving sizes in the Food Guide Pyramid.

 The problem happens when the PORTION size you're used to eating is larger than the standard SERVING size on the food package.

 Take a look at a plastic 15.2 ounce bottle of Minute Maid Cranberry Apple Raspberry.
 It says right on the label 120 calories, but that's 120 calories PER SERVING (which is 8 oz.).
 The average PORTION a person drinks is the entire bottle (15.2 oz.).
 If you drink the entire bottle, you're really consuming almost 240 calories, not 120.